-A major review and reaccreditation of all Officials (Course Designer or Judge) takes place every two three years, in odd calendar years (2013, 2015 etc.) This review includes downgrading and retirement as well as upgrading.
+A major review and reaccreditation of all Officials (Course Designer or Judge) takes place every three years, (2013, 2016 etc.) This review includes downgrading and retirement as well as upgrading.
 All appointments are subject to approval by the National Jumping Committee.